IlyaSkachko/SIA-2022/README.md

 # SIA-2022

-Транслятор с SIA-2022 в Assembler
+Translator from SIA-2022 to Assembler

+SIA-2022 is my programming language